How To Get Rid of Damp – The Big Guide

 A sign of condensation - black mould on the ceiling

 Good ventilation and regulated heating are the most effective ways of stopping condensation.
-You may consider a combination of the following to stop condensation:
+Consider a combination of the following to stop condensation:

-- Better ventilation – opening windows to allow air to circulate or cross ventilate by opening windows slightly at opposite sides of the house.
-Locally-installed bathroom or kitchen humidity controlled extractor fans or whole home ventilation systems such as Nuaire Drimaster Eco will prevent condensation.
+- Better ventilation – opening windows to allow air to circulate or cross-ventilate by opening windows at opposite sides of the house.
+Locally installed bathroom or kitchen humidity-controlled extractor fans or whole-home ventilation systems, such as the Nuaire Drimaster Eco, will prevent condensation.
+View our Ventilation Systems for a whole range of options.

-- In Kitchens and bathrooms use a humidity controlled extractor fan to remove excess moisture.
-Keep the doors shut too to stop moisture spreading throughout your home.
+- In kitchens and bathrooms, use a humidity-controlled extractor fan to remove excess moisture.
+Keep the doors shut, too, to stop moisture from spreading throughout your home.

-- Regulate heating so that is constantly on at a lower heat.
-Preventing rapid changes in the temperature will help reduce condensation.
+- Regulate the heating so it’s constantly on at a low heat.
+Preventing rapid changes in temperature will help reduce condensation.

-- Better insulation such as cavity wall insulation can help prevent cold patches on walls reducing the risk of condensation problems.
+- Better insulation can help prevent cold patches on walls, reducing the risk of condensation problems.
+We recommend ISO-THERM Insulation as a quick, easy solution.

 Further Reading on Condensation

-Any water entering your building can cause surface staining and de-bonding of paint etc however it is the hidden components within the structure of the building that can be badly affected and can cause major issues.
-For example corrosion of wall ties, rotting of timber lintels and floor joists which can lead to wet and dry rot, masonry can be affected by freezing of water ingress causing spalling of the surface and eventual de-bonding of brick faces, renders etc.
+Any water entering your building can cause surface staining and de-bonding of paint.
+However, it’s the hidden components within the building’s structure that can be severely affected and can cause major issues.
+For example, corrosion of wall ties, rotting of timber lintels and floor joists, which can lead to wet and dry rot.
+Masonry can be affected by frozen water ingress, causing spalling of the surface and eventual de-bonding of brick faces and renders.

 Your home may be suffering from penetrating damp if you can identify any of the following symptoms: